Specialist Transport Solicitors

 Our experience in transport law includes:

-- Public Inquiries before the Office of The Traffic Commissioner.
+- Representing you at public inquiries before the Office of the Transport Commissioner.

 If you’re looking for more information online regarding transport investigations, read our comprehensive frequently asked questions transport guide.

-In the event that you’re called to appear before the Traffic Commissioner, it’s essential that you contact one of our transport solicitors for expert legal advice as soon as possible.
+In the event that you are called to appear in an inquirt, it is essential that you get in touch with one of our expert transport solicitors for legal advice as soon as you can.

 There will be circumstances where your vehicles are stopped and various infringements have been found either in respect of the vehicle, the load carried, or possibly in respect of the tachographs held by the driver.
 Sometimes these infringements are dealt with by way of prohibition or fixed penalty notice but at other times, they can lead to prosecution in the Courts by the DVSA.